Skip to main content

 The vertical clearance above the stairs — measured from the nosing line (imaginary diagonal through each nosing) to the lowest obstruction above (ceiling, beam, floor joist).

 IRC §R311.7.2 ↗ · Minimum 6'8" (80") above the nosing line.
-A common reason for failed inspections.
+A common point of inspection scrutiny.

 Stair Width